Shturm0weak/OpenGL_Engine/README.md

 Can draw lines and squares and 3d meshes

-Forward,Instancing and Batch renderers
+Forward, Instancing renderers for 3D and Batch renderer for 2D

-Text rendering
+Text rendering!

 Event system

-Simple sprite particle system
+Simple particle system

-Multithreading
+Multithreading (simple job system)

 Editor with ImGui

-2D textures and texture atlases
+2D textures, skyboxes and texture atlases

 Ray casting in 2D and 3D